malberts/mediawiki-docker-compose/README.md

-# mediawiki-docker-compose
-Example docker-compose config for Mediawiki
+# Example configurations for Mediawiki and Docker Compose